 Now celebrating its first ten years of work, the Huntington-USC Institute on California and the West (ICW) is a center for scholarly investigation of the history and culture of California and the American West.
-Through sponsorship of innovative scholarship and research, ICW draws on the resources of the University of Southern California and The Huntington Library to build an innovative collaboration between a research university and a research library.
+Through sponsorship of innovative scholarship and research, ICW draws on the resources of the University of Southern California and The Huntington Library to build an innovative and unique collaboration between a research university and a research library.

-Three components of the collaboration are of particular significance:
+Several components of the collaboration are and have been of particular significance for a decade.

 Through ICW, USC faculty teach graduate courses at the Huntington, directly weaving the library’s astonishing depth of scholarly materials into the professional training of young scholars.
 Doctoral and postdoctoral students in the Dana and David Dornsife College of Letters, Arts and Sciences become resident scholars at the Huntington and utilize its collections in their research and teaching.
 Our postdoctoral alums have gone off to distinguished scholarly careers throughout the nation.
 Our newest Andrew W. Mellon Foundation postdoctoral scholar is Allison Miller, who started with us in the fall of 2013.
 At the graduate level, we are especially proud of the collaborative USC/UCLA doctoral seminars co-taught by Professors William Deverell and Eric Avila CW fellowships support graduate research at The Huntington and other scholarly repositories.